paralink-network/paralink-docs/docs/whitepaper/consensus.md

 ### Ethereum <> Polkadot Bridge

-While the on-chain coordination is done on Polkadot, the result of the computation can be made available trough directional Ethereum <> Polkadot bridge.
+While the on-chain coordination is done on Polkadot, the result of the computation can be made available through directional Ethereum <> Polkadot bridge.
 The bridge technology is being developed by the community, and we anticipate bridges with other public blockchains to become available in the future.